http://www.linux.com/learn/docs/683712-weekend-project-become-a-linux-contributor

 than trying to spread your finances too thinly.

+If you enjoy encouraging people, and helping groups work together, you just might be a born community manager.
 The Art of Community by Jono Bacon is an excellent resource for anyone nutty enough to think they might want to be a Linux cat-herder.

 because